Wholetpaulin/PhaserPlayground/README.md

 If you put the contents of the `dist` folder in a publicly-accessible location (say something like `http://mycoolserver.com`), you should be able to open `http://mycoolserver.com/index.html` and play your game.

+### Sources
+I used https://steemit.com/utopian-io/@onepice/making-ping-pong-game-with-phaser-3-part-1 as a tutorial